Welcome to my blog on housing, culture and design in the City of Toronto.

 Curious where we go from here?

-Stay tuned for Part Two, where I'll examine proposed solutions to our "missing middle" shelter issue, including how other urban centres are addressing it, in addition to some examples by design: Toronto Real Estate, Yellowbelt Zoning & The Missing Middle: Part Two.
+Here's the next installment, where I examine proposed solutions to our "missing middle" shelter issue, including how other urban centres are addressing it, in addition to some examples by design: Toronto Real Estate, Yellowbelt Zoning & The Missing Middle: Part Two.

 If you enjoyed this, here are some of my other posts related to this subject